 Originally from Markham, Ontario, Dr. Richard Thompson obtained his Honours Bachelor of Arts degree in Kinesiology from the University of Western Ontario in London, Ontario, with particular academic focus in biomechanics and human physiology.
 He earned his Doctor of Chiropractic diploma from the Canadian Memorial Chiropractic College (CMCC) in Toronto, where he maintains an ongoing relationship as a member of the college.
-Dr. Thompson became an active member of the Council of the College of Chiropractors of Nova Scotia in 2011, serving in both the Treasurer and Vice President roles.
-He is the current Chair of the Council Insurance Committee.
+Dr. Thompson became an active member of the Council of the College of Chiropractors of Nova Scotia from 2011 through 2015, serving in both the Treasurer and Vice President roles.
+In 2015, he co-founded the Collaborative Care Conference (C3) Series, an organization that hosted a lineup of healthcare professionals from diverse disciplines to present on various health topics from their respective expertise.

 Dr. Thompson has been actively involved in competitive sports since early childhood.
 Having played competitive volleyball, hockey, and soccer, his interest in chiropractic was formed early thanks to the various sports injuries that came with the territory.
 He also has been an avid golfer for many years and currently plays out of Oakfield Golf & Country Club.
 As such, his current day practice involves a special area of interest in sport related injury and performance.